Railway Clearing House: 19th century

 It was soon realised that the RCH provided a neutral meeting point where different railways could discuss points of disagreement and make suggestions which could benefit other railways.
 Besides meeting rooms, the RCH provided secretarial facilities for these discussions.
 Conferences between railway managers were arranged, as were conferences between the different railways' departmental heads.
 In this way, railways moved towards many common practices, without the need for legislation.
-Unfortunately, the system had a weakness, in that a unanimous vote was required for a recommendation to become compulsory.
+The system had a weakness, in that a unanimous vote was required for a recommendation to become compulsory.
 Another function of the Railway Clearing House was to deal with lost property found in railway carriages.

-In due course, the RCH was given legal status by a private Act of Parliament, the Railway Clearing Act of 25 June 1850.
+In due course, the RCH was given legal status by a local act of Parliament, the Railway Clearing Act 1850 (13 & 14 Vict. c. xxxiii).
 Although initiated by the members' companies themselves, the bill, in fact, reduced the scope of the RCH, while making it easier to enforce debt collection among members (hitherto not formally regulated).
 A later attempt, in 1859, via Parliament, to re-extend the powers and potential membership of the RCH, foundered on conflicting interests.

 A separate organisation, the United Railway Companies' Committee, was formed in 1858 but folded in 1861.
 It was re-established in June 1867 and became the Railway Companies' Association (RCA) in 1869.
 There was a certain degree of overlap between the RCA and the RCH, and it was later agreed that the RCA should represent the railways in Parliament, whilst the RCH concentrated on organising the business of railway traffic.

-In 1897, the RCH was established as a body corporate.
+The RCH was established as a body corporate by the Railway Clearing Committee Incorporation Act 1897 (60 & 61 Vict. c. cxvi).